 Find an Approved Solicitor on the Sainsburys Bank Conveyancing Panel

-Common questions asked concerning the Sainsburys Bank Conveyancing Panel
+Examples of recent questions relating to the Sainsburys Bank Conveyancing Panel

-We are nearing an exchange and my parents having transferred the 10% deposit to my lawyer.
+We are getting closer to an exchange and my parents having sent the 10% deposit to my lawyer.
 I am now advised that as the deposit has not come from me my lawyer needs to make a notification to my lender Sainsburys Bank.
-I am advised that, being on the Sainsburys Bank conveyancing panel and acting on their behalf he must inform Sainsburys Bank if the balance of the mortgage advance is not just from me.
-I informed the bank about my parent’s contribution when I applied for the home loan so is it really necessary for him to raise this?
+I am advised that, being on the Sainsburys Bank conveyancing panel and acting on their behalf he must inform Sainsburys Bank if the balance of the mortgage advance is coming from anyone other than me.
+I informed the bank about my parent’s contribution when I applied for the mortgage so is it really necessary for him to raise this?

 Your lawyer is obliged to check with Sainsburys Bank to make sure that they are aware that the balance of the purchase price is not from your own funds.
 Your solicitor can only report this to Sainsburys Bank if you agree, failing which, your lawyer must cease to continue acting.

-The solicitors that I appointed last week on my house acquisition in Brighton has without warning closed.
-They were on acting for me because I had to have a solicitor on the Sainsburys Bank conveyancing panel and my previous lawyer was not.
+The lawyers that I appointed last week on my purchase in Hendon has without warning shut down.
+I chose them because I had to have a lawyer on the Sainsburys Bank conveyancing panel and my family lawyer was not.
 I gave my credit card details for them to take £175 for searches.
-What should be my next steps?
+What do I do now?

-Assuming that you have an Estate Agent in the equation then let them know immediately so that they can let the sellers know that there may be a slight delay due to reasons beyond your control.
-Hopefully they will be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
+If you have an estate agent involved then inform them straight away so that they can let the sellers know that there may be a slight delay due to reasons beyond your control.
+Most sellers would be sympathetic and urge their lawyer to send a new set of papers to your new solicitors.
 You should appoint new lawyers that are on the Sainsburys Bank conveyancing panel and notify the lender.
 If you have paid over any money it will hopefully be held by the SRA as money in an intervened firm's bank accounts is transferred to the SRA.
 Then, the SRA or the intervention agent looks at the intervened firm's accounts to work out who the money belongs to.
 To claim your money you will need to contact the SRA.
 If the SRA cannot return money you are owed from the firm's bank accounts, or if they can only return part of the money, you can apply to the Compensation Fund for a grant.
-Your new lawyers should be in a position to assist
+Your new lawyers may be able to assist